What Hannah Gadsby’s Nanette Means to Comedians

 Sabrina: What was it like seeing that show live?
 Were people choked up, and how did the men respond?
 Did you hang with her?

 Sara: I didn’t get to hang with her, but we did meet at a show we were on together and she was really nice.
 The performance I saw was amazing.
-I didn’t know what to expect and my boyfriend was with me.
+I didn’t know what to expect, and my boyfriend was with me.
 When she gets to her emotional crescendo at the end, you could hear a pin drop in the theater.
 I’ve never leapt up to give a standing ovation so fast!
-The version I saw also had some specific focus on the Australian gay marriage vote.
+The version I saw also had some specific focus on the Australian gay-marriage vote.
 It was really interesting to see how she changed the show for the Netflix special to be more up to date and more universal — not tied to any one specific vote or date.
 And now, being able to watch it again feels like going back and watching a movie like The Usual Suspects for the second time — I’m looking for all the clues and seeing just how carefully she plotted out this performance.

 Sabrina: I watched Nanette twice.
 The turns she takes and the rhythm and surprises are unlike any comedy special I’ve ever seen.
 Also, I have to add that as a gay person and comic, there is a lot of your formative coming-out experience where you are truly trying to make yourself palatable.
 To remain relatable while being queer — and this goes for any kind of queerness — is a powerful tool in the real world but also, as Hannah hits on so hard, taking on that role can really fucking kill you.
 It can be a light dimmer if you’re unable to move past it.
 I grew up in Toronto and then lived in Brooklyn and now L.A., and I still had issues feeling okay with being “other” in my coming-out process.
 I can’t even imagine the personal darkness that would come when your identity is illegal.
 But thanks to this show and Hannah’s genius (the art stuff omg!) the world has a window into that, and that’s important.